 The Accountant is the Ben Affleck Batman performance that “should have been.”
 Although, like BvS, the movie is also dragged down by a convoluted script.

 As a child, autistic Chris Wolff was subject to extensive military training by his army psychological warfare officer father.
 This equips him with lethal killing skills, and in adulthood, Wolff earns a living by tracking financial discrepancies for criminal enterprises.
-During his latest assignment, he uncovers a massive embezzlement within the Living Robotics Corporation, one that ledsto CFO Ed Chilton committing suicide.
+During his latest assignment, he uncovers a massive embezzlement within the Living Robotics Corporation, one that resulted in CFO Ed Chilton committing suicide.
 Wolff then discovers that Chilton was in truth, forced to kill himself.
 The assassin is also someone Wolff is all too familiar with.

 Quickly, however, the plot swirls into a mess of lame cliques you could predict from a mile away, one that also makes you wonder every other minute what exactly the focus of the story is.
 (Is it the possibly abusive military dad, murderous sibling rivalry, or what?)
 It was as if the scriptwriters were unsure what makes for a good story in this genre, and so they dumped in every anti-hero stereotype they could think of.

-Which is a great pity, for Ben Affleck delivers such a commendable performance.
+Which is a huge pity, for Ben Affleck delivers such a commendable performance.
 His character’s suave deadliness and idiosyncrasies engage.
-I believe most viewers would strongly feel inclined to cheer for him during those oh-so-awesome killing moments.
+I believe most viewers would also feel inclined to cheer for him during those oh-so-awesome killing moments.

 By extension, I guess that means there is hope in Affleck’s future performances as Batman.
 Coming back to The Accountant, I doubt we would see a sequel.
 Why would producers splurge on two so similar characters?